dPhoeniixx/LinkMeCTF/README.md

 ## How to Get the Challenge Up?

-This project is using Docker, you can simply build and run it:
+This project uses Docker, you can simply build and run it:
 ```bash
 docker build -t linkme-challenge .
 docker run -p 3000:3000 linkme-challenge